 Contact between parents and subject teachers is encouraged, particularly if you - as a parent - have concerns about your child's progress.
-Ask your child what the teacher's abbreviation is (it is usually the first four, sometimes three, letters of the teacher's family name.)
+Ask your child what the teacher's abbreviation is (it is usually the first four, sometimes three, letters of the teacher's surname.)
 The email address is the abbreviation, followed by @bgzaunergasse.at

 Each student's final assessment grade is calculated at 40% for major exams (Schularbeit) and 60% for class participation.
-Participatory grades include, but are not limited to: essays, projects, homework, journals, reports, presentations, quizzes and "Tests", group work, class participation, seminar leadership, etc.
+Participatory grades include, but are not limited to essays, projects, homework, journals, reports, presentations, quizzes and "Tests", group work, class participation, seminar leadership, etc.

-In the event that an academic plan needs to be set in motion, all stakeholders (the teacher/s, student, parents, the SALIS Dean of Students, and/or the Director) will meet to create a Learning Contract for any subject of concern.
-The ARC program, free of costs, also exists for any student needing additional help and/or focused tutorials in most subjects.
-It is run by Mr Michael Wood.
+In the event that an academic plan needs to be set in motion, all stakeholders (the teacher/s, student, parents, the SALIS Deans of Student Affairs, and/or the Director) will meet to create a Learning Agreement for any subject of concern.
+The ARC programme, free of costs, also exists for any student needing additional help and/or focused tutorials in most subjects.
 Students meet in the library three times per week for one hour.
 ARC hours are posted on the SALIS website and the library door.